aquaproj/aquaproj.github.io/docs/reference/lazy-install.md

 ```

 If the package isn't found in the configuration files,
-aqua finds the command from the environment variable `PATH`.
+clivm finds the command from the environment variable `PATH`.
-For example, if the `PATH` is `$CLIVM_ROOT_DIR/bin:/usr/local/bin:/bin`, aqua checks the following files.
+For example, if the `PATH` is `$CLIVM_ROOT_DIR/bin:/usr/local/bin:/bin`, clivm checks the following files.

 1. `$CLIVM_ROOT_DIR/bin/go`
 1. `/usr/local/bin/go`
 1. `/bin/go`

-To prevent the infinite loop, aqua ignores the symbolic to aqua-proxy.
+To prevent the infinite loop, clivm ignores the symbolic to clivm-proxy.
-`$CLIVM_ROOT_DIR/bin/go` is a symbolic link to aqua-proxy, so this is ignored.
+`$CLIVM_ROOT_DIR/bin/go` is a symbolic link to clivm-proxy, so this is ignored.
 If go is installed in `/usr/local/bin/go`, `/usr/local/bin/go version` is executed.
-If `go` isn't found, aqua exits with non zero exit code.
+If `go` isn't found, clivm exits with non zero exit code.